Thinking of a new fitness tracker and looking at Fitbit’s Inspire 2 and Garmin’s Vivosmart 5 or the older 4? Not sure which one is best for you?

 And both offer sleep tracking, heart rate tracking, connected GPS, excellent battery life, and exercise and activity tracking.

-Plus, both track VO2max and cardio fitness and are water-resistant, so you can go for a swim or take a shower without worry.
+Plus, both brands track VO2max and cardio fitness and are water-resistant, so you can go for a swim or take a shower without worry.

 The differences between the newer Vivosmart 5 and the Vivosmart 4 are pretty minor–you get almost all the same features.

-The Vivosmart 5 has a slightly larger screen, when paired with an Android phone, you can respond to text messages.
+The Vivosmart 5 has a slightly larger screen.
+When paired with an Android phone, you can respond to text messages.
 And the 5 better sleep analytics but does not track floors climbed.

 The Vivosmart 5 also offers incident detection during selected outdoor activities and can send messages and live location data to your emergency contacts.